 Our latest publication, Maintaining: Public Works in the Next New York, pairs bold ideas from leading architects, planners, developers and advocates in New York with informative case studies from 17 cities around the world.
 The book investigates how chronic underinvestment undermines our essential infrastructure—open spaces, roadways, subways, public housing, commercial corridors, and green infrastructure.

-Contributing authors April De Simone, Deborah Marton, Jamie Maslyn Larson and Hilary Sample will strategize how to build a political movement around reinvestment.
-What would a mayoral agenda on maintenance look like?
+On July 8, contributing authors April De Simone, Deborah Marton, Jamie Maslyn Larson and Hilary Sample strategized how to build a political movement around reinvestment.

 About Maintaining ↓